redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Prerequisites

+You'll need to be on at least Redwood v0.23.0 to make it through this tutorial.

 We highly recommend going through the first tutorial or at least have built a slightly complex Redwood app on your own.
 You've hopefully got experience with:

 * Authorization